isaacs/minipass/README.md

 If the data has nowhere to go, then `write()` returns false, and the data sits in a buffer, to be drained out immediately as soon as anyone consumes it.

+Since nothing is ever buffered unnecessarily, there is much less copying data, and less bookkeeping about buffer capacity levels.

 ### Hazards of Buffering (or: Why Minipass Is So Fast)